sg-crest A Singapore Government Agency Website

 Recruiter and hirers primarily look for two things – the right experience and the right skills.
 As a starting point, WSG provides resources such as Job Transformation Maps (JTM) that outline the impact of key technologies and map the requisite skills for various job roles.
 Keep in mind that while hard skills are heavily sought after, soft skills are also equally important in employers’ eyes, so don’t neglect that aspect!

-After identifying the skills and experiences needed, you can consider undertaking formal learning such as going to a graduate school or enrolling in Government-subsidised courses like RISE by DigitalBCG Academy.
+After identifying the skills and experiences needed, you can consider undertaking formal learning such as going to a graduate school or enrolling in Government-subsidized courses like RISE by DigitalBCG Academy.
 Other avenues include free online courses, listening to educational podcasts, and embarking on an internship.

 This article is contributed by BCG Singapore.